tis-lab/tislab.org/index.md

 {% capture text %}
 Translational science breaks down traditional silos between discreet disciplines of science empowering innovation.
-On the front lines of this emerging field, TISLab applies these varied disciplines to the study of the data encoded on phenotypes to unlock new understanding and amplify discovery in areas such as rare disease diagnosis in both plants and humans, accelerated cancer research, coping with climate change, and current pressing issues like COVID-19 and other viral threats.
+On the front lines of this emerging field, TISLab applies these varied disciplines to the study of the data encoded on phenotypes to unlock new understanding and amplify discovery in areas such as rare disease diagnosis in both plants and humans, accelerated cancer research, and understanding the impact of exposures and other influences on health.
+This means that the research done in TISLab depends upon partnership and collaboration across multiple disciplines.
 {% endcapture %}

 {%